A Beautiful Space for Lifting Up Our Hearts in Worship

 Tiffany Stained Glass

-St. Michael’s Church has been given has the privilege of worshiping in and caring for an exquisitely beautiful church building.
+St. Michael’s Church has the privilege of worshiping in and caring for an exquisitely beautiful church building.
 The art and architecture of our church inspires us in our worship of God and draws us together as a community.
 We are stewards of this extraordinary building so that it may continue to inspire all who come through its doors.
 We invite you to learn a little about the art and architecture of our church through the content of these pages and hope that you will be able to experience its beauty in person.

 Art and Architecture